conda-forge/pyspharm-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Provides an object-oriented python interface to the NCAR SPHEREPACK library.
+Summary: Provides an object-oriented python interface to the NCAR SPHEREPACK library